 About our quarantine facility

 Australia is free from a number of cat and dog diseases and has a highly favourable animal health status.
 In order to protect this status, cats and dogs must undertake a period of quarantine upon arrival in Australia.
-This quarantine period allows the Australian Department of Agriculture and Water Resources to monitor the animal's health and become aware of any disease concerns prior to the animal's release into Australia.
+This quarantine period allows the Australian Department of Agriculture, Water and the Environment to monitor the animal's health and become aware of any disease concerns prior to the animal's release into Australia.

-The Department of Agriculture and Water Resources operates one cat and dog post entry quarantine facility in Mickleham (Melbourne, Victoria).
+The Department of Agriculture, Water and the Environment operates one cat and dog post entry quarantine facility in Mickleham (Melbourne, Victoria).